carrot2/carrot2/distribution/src/main/assembly/README.txt

 Carrot2
 -------

-This is a binary release of Carrot2 (version @version@).
+This is a binary release of Carrot2 ${product.version}.
 It contains:
   * Java API examples,
   * a prebuilt HTTP/JSON REST service
   * developer documentation,